mechmotum/mechmotum.github.io/content/pages/guide.rst

 through these services.
 The Software Carpentry `Git lesson`_ is a recommended introduction.
 Create an account on one or both services and request group membership.

+**Private repositories** are private for a reason.
+If you gain access to private repositories in the two organizations you are expected to keep the private and not to distribute the files in any way.
+Ask your supervisors if you'd like to share something that is set to private.

 .. _Git lesson: http://swcarpentry.github.io/git-novice/